-Academic Editor: Muhammad Humayun, Huazhong University of Science and Technology, China.
+Academic Editor: Fazal Raziq, School of Physics, University of Electronic Science and Technology of China.

 Checked for plagiarism: Yes

 The authors have declared that no competing interests exist.

 Nanomaterials (defined as being in the size range 1-100 nm in at least one dimension) have been the subject of extensive research in recent years due to their extraordinary properties over their conventional counterparts.
 For more than two decades, the topic of nanomaterials’ development has been widely investigated by many researchers aiming at exploring their potential and finding suitable applications.
 Ultimately, they proved to be beneficial in several applications in areas like surface engineering, drug delivery, analytical chemistry, bio encapsulation, Nano composite as well as in electronic, magnetic, optical, and mechanical devices 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14.